nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2026-01-12-multiple-learners-iteration-3.md

 ## Why we did this work

  We have iterated on insights from our first round of usability testing.
 You can read more about that in our previous blog post <a href="../multiple-learners-iteration-2">Second iteration of multiple learners for usability testing</a>.
-The actions we agreed to take forward itno the next iteration were summarised in the follow how mught we statements:
+The actions we agreed to take forward itno the next iteration were summarised in the follow how might we statements:

 - **How might we** make user edits for a needs action claim more evident to users?
 - **How might we** ensure submitters can add an additional learner easily​?